15 Moments That Changed Women’s History Forever

 2018: Iceland requires fair pay for women

 Some countries talk a good game about equal pay for women, but Iceland made it the law of the land.
 In 2018, Iceland became the first country in the world to make it illegal—resulting in a fine—to pay men and women in the same job differently.
 One major difference between this law, and the Equal Pay Act in the United States is that the burden is no longer on the employee to make this claim—the onus is on the companies to prove that they are paying men and women equally as a matter of general review.
 Thus, women are not required to become detectives themselves (and risk their reputations and work relationships) to find out if they are being paid the same as their male colleagues.
-To support women in business, take your money to one of these 23 amazing shopping sites that support women.

 2018: Major U.S. Congressional milestones